wp-plugins/twitch-tv-embed-suite/readme.txt

 = 1.0.5 =
 * Updated a typo in the shortcode for a stream display
+* Updated the widget to grab contents from a local json file instead of remote file

 = 1.0.4 =
 * Autoplay parameter was not set correctly